 Barbara Mudge began her career in domestic theatrical distribution booking drive-in theatres, before entering the international field at the Cannon Group and continuing at New World Communications as Managing Director.
 Ms. Mudge moved to 20th Century Fox as Vice President of Sales, where she created New World’s International Home Video Specialty Label.
 She founded her own sales agency in 1998 which has represented several notable libraries, including Universal Studios affiliate Studio USA, Andrew Stevens/Don Kushner’s Focal Point Releasing, and World Wide Pictures from the Billy Graham Evangelical Organization.
 Mudge’s television and film experience including licensing Palme d’Or winner A CRY IN THE DARK, Oscar winner THE ASSAULT, SPIDER-MAN the Fox series, and the acclaimed TRADE OF INNOCENTS, through her company, Worldwide Faith Entertainment On Demand, LLC.
 Currently, Mudge is a marketing and licensing consultant.

 Dr. David Offenberg is an Associate Professor of Entertainment Finance in the College of Business Administration at Loyola Marymount University.
-Additionally, he is the Director of the Business of Film Certificate Program at LMU, which teaches filmmakers the business fundamentals that they need to get their films financed, produced and distributed.
+Additionally, he is the Champion of the Entertainment Finance GOAL, which aims to make LMU the world’s leading institution for Entertainment Finance.

 His alumni work across the industry, at the major studios, independent studios, agencies, and financial firms.
-Dr. Offenberg’s innovative teaching has received national recognition from academic finance organizations.
+Dr. Offenberg won the nation’s most prestigious teaching award for finance professors in 2018, the Financial Management Association’s Innovation in Teaching Award.
 He also provides financial and analytical consulting services to independent filmmakers and studios.
 Dr. Offenberg received his Ph.D. in finance from Purdue University.